jaantollander/masters-thesis/content/30_jobstats.md

 Unfortunately, we found two separate issues with the entry identifiers on the Puhti system.
 That is, did not conform to the format described in Section \ref{setting-identifier-format-for-entries}.

-The first type of issue is missing Job ID values in some entries from normal user in compute nodes even thought the `SLURM_JOB_ID` environment variable is set.
+The first type of issue is missing Job ID values in some entries from normal user in compute nodes even thought the Slurm job identifier is set.
 It might be related to some issues in fetching the value of the environment variable.
 This issues occured in both MDS and OSS.